bbc/bmx/docs/audio_definition_model.md

 ADM, chunk_id=axml, MCATitle="No Commentary", MCATitleVersion="n/a", MCAContent="PRM", MCAUseClass="FCMP", ADMAudioProgrammeID="APR_1002"
 ```

+_See below for guidance on writing `mca.txt` including specific IMF advice_

 ## SMPTE ST 2131 and SMPTE ST 2067-204

 SMPTE ST 2131 defines a mechanism for mapping Resource Interchange File Format (RIFF) Chunks containing audio metadata to MXF files to augment MXF Sound Tracks.
 It defines additional MXF support specifically for the mapping and labeling of content described by Audio Definition Model (ADM) metadata (Recommendation ITU-R BS.2076) which is often carried in Broadcast Wave 64-bit (BW64) RIFF files (Recommendation ITU-R BS.2088).